Stock representation on the online catalogue

 Books added to stock since the mid-1990s are represented on Newton, the University Library online catalogue.
 See the link on the rights for access to the union catalogue.
 The results can be filtered for books held in Genetics.
 Some older low-use items have not been added to Newton, so you should contact us by e-mail if you are looking for a hard-to-find older book.
 We are not especially likely to have recent books, as books are rarely used for teaching in Genetics.
 Even if an item is located in this Library on Newton, it will not be possible to tell if it is on loan, so it is still best to contact us.
 E-mail : Library@gen.cam.ac.uk

-Serials records on Newton can be hard to interpret, so again it is best to contact us regarding exact holdings.
+Serials records on Newton can be hard to interpret, and may not indicate gaps in runs, so again it is best to contact us regarding exact holdings.

 Obtaining photocopies or scans